Academic Matters

 GCSE

-• The grades awarded are from 9 (top) to 1 (bottom).
+- The grades awarded are from 9 (top) to 1 (bottom).
 A 4 is equivalent to a C in the old system.
 A 7 is an A.

-• Entries are made in February; the results are published on the last Thursday of August.
+- The results are published on the last Thursday of August.

 Higher/Advanced Highers

-• The grades awarded are from A to F; A, B and C are full passes, D is a Near Miss, F is a Fail, and below this is classified as No Award.
+- The grades awarded are from A to F; A, B and C are full passes, D is a near miss, F is a fail, and below this is classified as no award.

-• In each subject there are one or two examination papers in May.
+- In each subject there are one or two examination papers in May.

-• In Art, pupils can follow the AS (Advanced Subsidiary) in 6ths, followed by the A Level in 7ths.
+- Pupils can follow the AS (Advanced Subsidiary) in 6ths, followed by the A Level in 7ths.
 The A Level grade is based solely on work done in 7ths.
 We also offer the Higher Art & Design course in 6ths and from there pupils may choose to continue on to the A Level.

 Achievements & Awards